Damage to a home in the 1994 Northridge Earthquake. Federal Emergency Management Agency (FEMA) News Photo.

 Community preparedness begins with an awareness of your community's earthquake hazards and available resources.
 Meet and find out who has the skills that will be useful before and after an earthquake.
 Identify who may need particular help after an earthquake, including the disabled, those with special medical needs, older persons, mothers with nursing infants, unattended children, and non-English speaking neighbors.

-The above is from the County of Los Angeles pamphlet "You and Your Family Can Survive an Earthquake By Knowing What to Do Before, During, After a Major Earthquake."
+Much of the above material was from the County of Los Angeles pamphlet "You and Your Family Can Survive an Earthquake By Knowing What to Do Before, During, After a Major Earthquake."

 -- A Comprehensive Guide to Family Preparedness by City of L.A.
 Emergency Management Department